eron93br/eron93br/README.md

 Skills involved in my main tasks:

-- Software development based on Python
+- Firmware development based on C/C++
-- Data Analysis
+- Data Analysis and exploration based on Python
 - Evaluation of Machine Learning models applied to problem solving
 - PCB Design (Altium Designer)
-- Firmware development (C/C++)
 - Hardware testing: planning and execution of hardware automated and manual tests